adamreaksmey/adamreaksmey/README.md

 I specialize in distributed systems and enjoy challenging conventional stack choices.
 I push technologies to their limits to understand how far they can truly go.

-Although I work across the full stack, my core strength lies in backend engineering, where I tackle problems such as concurrency, race conditions, caching architectures, sharding strategies, and large-scale performance optimization.
+While I work across the full stack, my core strength lies in backend engineering and system architecture.
+I design and build scalable systems while tackling complex problems such as concurrency, race conditions, caching architectures, sharding strategies, and large-scale performance optimization.

 ---